 For A Level Students age (16-18) this post on University Admissions Tests includes many resources to challenge their thinking.
 Whether or not they are taking any admissions test the resources will provide challenge for students aiming to achieve the highest grades.

-I have used Underground Mathematics resources with my very able GCSE students; see for example Introducing Calculus.
-There are many Underground Mathematics Resource Types including Review Questions which in the words of the Underground Maths Team:
+I have used Underground Mathematics resources with my very able GCSE students; there are many Underground Mathematics Resource Types including Review Questions which in the words of the Underground Maths Team: